Inkshaded/digital-media-archiving-system/Patterns.md

 ### Flyweight - Structural - Fits more objects into memory by sharing common parts of objects between said objects, rather than storing individual instances in each
 ----
+N/A

 ### Strategy - Behavioral - Defines a family of algorithms in separate classes that are interchangable
 ----
+FileSelector, FileStorageInterface, RecordStorageInterface and SearchInterface are all abstractly defined so that different implementations can be applied at runtime, and are thus defining families of algorithms that are interchangable

 ### State - Behavioral - Lets an object alter its behavior when internal state changes, making it appear as though it changes classes
 ----